- How To Use

 And of course, always a good idea to wear gloves Click Here

 - Secure wheel to buffer shaft with a flange on either side.
-On 5/8 and 3/4 inch buffer shafts you may have to spin the wheel to help it onto the shaft.
+On some wheels, you may have to spin the wheel to help it onto the shaft on the larger 5/8" and 3/4" shaft sizes.

 - Tighten down the nut until the wheel is secure on the shaft and doesn’t spin (use a spacer if your nut bottoms out on the threads).